cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           Complex[] Roots(double[] Coeffs)
           Complex[] Roots(Complex[] Coeffs)
    Parameters:
-      | Coeffs:  The coefficients of the polynomial, ordered from the highest degree to the constant term.
+       The coefficients of the polynomial, ordered from the highest degree to the constant term.
    Returns:
        An array of Complex numbers representing the roots of the polynomial.
    Example: